gunta/skypilot/README.md

 - `l` — switch between available interface languages.
 - `q` or `esc` — quit the dashboard.

-The dashboard displays a banner reminding users that SkyPilot is an unofficial GUI for OpenAI's video generation API.
+The dashboard displays a banner reminding users that SkyPilot is a GUI for OpenAI's video generation API.
 It renders the job list in a sortable table, shows a status distribution chart, and surfaces estimated/actual costs in your preferred currency—localized to whichever language you select.

 ## Development